MPLLang/mpl/README.md

 # MaPLe (MPL)

-MaPLe (MPL) is a functional language for provably efficient and safe multicore parallelism.
+MaPLe is a functional language for provably efficient and safe multicore parallelism.

 Features: